Seaway Infrastructure Program Reports

 Starting in 2009, the GLS began its Seaway Infrastructure Program (SIP) for its navigation infrastructure and associated facilities and equipment.
 The projects and equipment included in the SIP address various needs for the two U.S. Seaway locks, the Seaway International Bridge, maintenance dredging, operational systems, and Corporation facilities and equipment in Massena, N.Y.
 None of the SIP investments result in increases to the authorized depth or width of the navigation channel or to the size of the two locks.

-In the first five years of ARP funding (FYs 2009-2013), the SLSDC obligated $79.8 million on 42 separate ARP projects.
-These projects included maintenance dredging in the U.S. portion of the Seaway navigation channel, lock culvert valve machinery upgrade to hydraulic operation, structural rehabilitation and corrosion prevention work on the Seaway International Bridge, gatelifter upgrades, and upstream miter gate rehabilitation, as well as various other structural and equipment repairs and/or replacement.
+Through the first 10 years of SIP funding (FYs 2009-2018), the GLS has spent $152 million on 50 separate projects.
+These projects included maintenance dredging in the U.S. portion of the Seaway navigation channel, lock culvert valve machinery upgrade to hydraulic operation, structural rehabilitation and corrosion prevention work on the Seaway International Bridge, gatelifter upgrades, and miter gate rehabilitation, as well as various other structural and equipment repairs and/or replacement.

-Available ARP reports to the U.S. Congress include:
+Available SIP reports to the U.S. Congress include: